Student and Family Support Officer

 Medical or Dental Appointments

-Please remember to write a note in your child’s school planner to confirm the absence in order for the class teacher to release your child from their lesson.
+All Appointments need to be reported to our Attendance officer 24h before the date of the appointment.
+Please remember to write a note in your child’s school planner to confirm the absence in order for the class teacher to release your child from their lesson to go to their appointment

 All students must sign in and out of School Reception for health and safety purposes.